ayazhantn/data-engineering-term-project-1/README.md

 # Data Source Details
 Dataset: a subset of the anonymized Google Analytics event data for the Google Merchandise Store.
 The timeframe of the data: November 2020 – January 2021 (3 months).
 There are 3 files: events.csv, items.csv and users.csv, which contain information on purchase steps, items sold and users activity, respectively.
 The full dataset is available as a BigQuery Public Dataset: ga4_obfuscated_sample_ecommerce dataset.

 Files:
-  - events.csv: Data on events, including user data, their activities such as adding to the cart, proceeding to checkout, purchasing, and others.
+  - events1.csv: Data on events, including user data, their activities such as adding to the cart, proceeding to checkout, purchasing, and others.
   - items.csv: Details on products, categories, and prices.
   - users.csv: Data on users, their lifetime value and the date of their first touch.